-Mr Morritt regularly performs surgery in Sheffield to remove lumps such as lipomas, sebaceous cysts and nerve tumours (schwannomas).
-As the vast majority of these lumps are relatively small and superficial, surgery can generally be performed under local anaesthetic as a daycase procedure (go home the same day).
-In the rare instances where lumps are either very large or are deeply located, general anaesthetic and an overnight stay in hospital may be required.
+Mr Morritt regularly removes lumps such as lipomas (fatty lumps), sebaceous cysts (also known as epidermoid cysts) and nerve tumours (schwannomas).
+Lump removal surgery can generally be performed under local anaesthetic as a daycase procedure (go home the same day) for the majority of patients as the lumps tend to be relatively small.
+In the rare instances where lumps are either very large or are deeply located, a short general anaesthetic (patient is asleep) may be required.

 Mr Morritt frequently removes lipomas.
 These are common benign fatty lumps that grow slowly and tend to be painless.
-We do not know yet what causes lipomas although they do sometimes run in families.
+We do not know yet what causes lipomas although they do sometimes run in families suggesting a genetic cause.
 Lipomas can sometimes be painful (this is more common with ‘angiolipomas’).
 The vast majority of lipomas are small and are located immediately under the skin so can be moved around freely.
 These shallow lipomas can usually be removed through very small scars under local anaesthetic.

 Lipomas can also be deeply sited both within muscles or underneath muscles.
 In certain locations or for large lipomas it is necessary for surgery to be performed under general or regional anaesthetic (such as spinal anaesthesia).
 Sometimes lipomas can grow to massive sizes e.g. the size of a watermelon.
 Mr Morritt has considerable experience in removing all lipomas and regularly undertakes surgery to remove lipomas from complex areas such as those located near major blood vessels or nerves.